AzCEE/azcee.github.io/_posts/2019-02-08-Rendering.md

 	- $45 for 3ds Max licenses for this VMs;
 	- $200 for V-Ray licenses for this VMs;

-You can find this prices on mentioned [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/), try search "Batch"
+You can find this prices at mentioned [Azure Calculator](https://azure.microsoft.com/en-us/pricing/calculator/), try search "Batch"
  ![Azure Low Priority Price](/assets/users/sergeyperus/AzlowpriorityUSD.png)

 In addition to compute resources, you will consume *Storage* and *Bandwidth*.
 Let's esimate it too: